Intimate * Visceral * Revealing

 RHYTHM VEKARIYA, Dance Artist

-Rhythm Vekariya started Belly dancing in India 6 years ago under her dance teacher Joseph Stanley.
+Rhythm Vekariya started Belly dancing in India in 2014 under her dance teacher Joseph Stanley.
 Since then she won numerous dance competitions and talent shows.
 Belly Dance just came naturally to her.
 In 2016, she decided to pass on this knowledge further to other girls.
-She started organizing belly dance workshops all over the small city of Ahmedabad in India.
+She started organizing belly dance workshops and choreographed various shows all over the small city of Ahmedabad in India.
 She also studied belly dance with the famous Belly dancer of India – Meher Malik.
 Currently Rhythm is a part of a company named – Yasmina Ramzy Arts in Toronto.
-She looks forward to learning from different Belly dancers from all over the world and performing with them.
+She looks forward to study oriental dance under different teachers and grow as an artist.